-The response to this correction can range from quietly thinking this person needs to get out more, to agreeing indifferently via shoulder shrug, to removing the safety clasp on a Katana.
-This page hopes to serve as a simple, one page summary for navigating the subtleties of this debate.
+The response to this correction can range from quietly thinking this person needs to get out more, to a bored shrug of the shoulders, to quietly removing the safety clasp on a Katana.

 A URI can be further classified as a locator, a name, or both.
 The term “Uniform Resource Locator” (URL) refers to the subset of URIs that, in addition to identifying a resource, provide a means of locating the resource by describing its primary access mechanism (e.g., its network “location”).

 RFC 3986, Section 1.1.3

 But just a little further down that same RFC says…

 The URI itself only provides identification; access to the resource is neither guaranteed nor implied by the presence of a URI.

 And then, if you’re not yet completely confused, it also says…